Mince Pies recipe

 - Cover the bowl with clingfilm and place in the refrigerator for 30 minutes.

-- Roll out the remaining pastry and cut it into fancy shapes with small cutters making sure that the shapes are smaller than the diameter of the mince pies, place on top of mincemeat filling.
+- Roll out the remaining pastry (you can make this a little thinner if you wish) and cut it into fancy shapes with small cutters making sure that the shapes are smaller than the internal diameter of the mince pies pastry case, place on top of mincemeat filling.

-- Brush the pastry tops with beaten egg or milk and lightly dust with castor sugar and cinnamon (optional).
+- Brush the pastry tops with beaten egg or milk and lightly dust with caster (superfine) sugar and cinnamon (optional).
 Place in the oven for 20-25 minutes or until the pastry tops are lightly browned and crisp.

 - Allow to cool for 15 minutes in the tins before removing onto a cooling rack.